Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Causal estimands of interest

 \subsection{Policy-specific causal estimands}

-In this section, we further define estimands that compare two policies, similar to \cite{hudgens2008toward}.
+In this section, we further define estimands that are specific to a hypothetical treatment assignment mechanism that could differ from the observed one, similar to \cite{hudgens2008toward}.
 For a specific treatment assignment policy $\psi$, define the policy-specific direct effect $\de_{\psi}$, within-cluster indirect effect $\wie_{\psi}$, and between-cluster indirect effect $\bie_{\psi}$ as follows

 where the expecatation $E_{\psi}(\cdot \mid \cdot)$ is taken under the distribution induced by policy $\psi$.
 Thus, in the definition of $\de_{\psi}$, the expectations average over the conditional distribution of $(S_i,H_i)$ given $A_i=a$ for $a=0,1$.
 In the definition of $\wie_{\psi}$, they average over the conditional distribution of $H_i$ given $(A_{i},S_{i}) = (0,s)$ for $s=0,1$, and similarly for $\bie_{\psi}$.
 In particular, if we take $\psi$ as the treatment policy implemented in the study, the above effects recover the in-policy causal estimands we defined in the previous section.